FraneCaleta/finance-education/README.md

 ## Contact

-For questions or feedback, please open an issue or contact the maintainers.
+For questions or feedback, please open an issue or contact me directly.

 ---